 Dam Square, in central Amsterdam, was indeed once a dam, linking two settlements on either side of the river.
 It’s from this dam that Amsterdam takes its name.
-Today there’s little sign of the dam or the river, but instead the square is lined by some of the Netherlands’ most important public buildings, including the Royal Palace, Nieuwe Kirke, and the National Monument.
-On May 4 there are Memorial Day parades, which always draw a crowd, and several times a year the funfair also sets up in Dam Square.
+Today there’s little sign of the dam or the river, but instead, the square is lined by some of Netherlands’ most important public buildings, including the Royal Palace, Nieuwe Kirke, and the National Monument.
+On 4 May, there are Memorial Day parades, which always draw a crowd, and several times a year the funfair also sets up in Dam Square.

 And then, of course, there is Amsterdam’s Red Light District!

 Red Light District is packed with parties at weekend nights, and host to a lively nightlife on every day of the week.
-Yes, this is the centre of the city’s sex trade, but as you’ll discover on your walking tour, there’s far more to The Wallen (the district’s actual name) than that.
+Yes, this is the center of the city’s sex trade, but as you’ll discover on your walking tour, there’s far more to The Wallen (the district’s actual name) than that.

 Your local guide will show you Chinatown and its Buddhist temple; gothic Oude Kerk, the oldest church (and oldest building) in Amsterdam; and the Nieuwmarkt, an open canal filled in during the 17th century so that the city’s daily food market could be held on the site.
 It’s a great place for a bite to eat and end your walking tour of Amsterdam Highlights.